atomix/atomix/README.md

 **Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.**

-This project has been in development for over a year, and it's finally nearing its first release.
-Until then, here are a few items on the TODO list:

-* ~~Refactor the cluster/protocol APIs to provide more flexibility~~
-* ~~Separate commands into separate Command (write) and Query (read) operations~~
-* ~~Provide APIs for both synchronous and asynchronous environments~~
-* Develop extensive integration tests for configuration, leader election and replication algorithms
-* Update documentation for new API changes
-* Publish to Maven Central!

 Copycat *will* be published to Maven Central once these features are complete.
 Follow the project for updates!